MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/mobile-plans-prepaid-experience.md

 [!include[Mobile Plans Beta Prerelease](../mobile-plans-beta-prerelease.md)]

-Enabling support for an enhanced prepaid experience is optional for mobile operators who onboard with Mobile Plans.
+Enabling support for an enhanced prepaid experience is optional for mobile operators (MOs) who onboard with *Mobile Plans*.
 This topic describes incremental changes to the primary postpaid experience described in the other topics in this section, focusing on the differences needed to light up the prepaid scenario.

 ## Overview